cotes2020/chirpy-starter/_posts/2022-12-10-Installing and Setting up Python.md

 The first one is from the Microsoft store but i would not recommend that as it is a lot harder to setup integrations with IDE's like VSCode.

 So once you have run the installer and set python up you can do something called virtual environments.

+So to use Virtual Environments (venvs) you need to run the command:

+`venv`